About this article:

 Will replace the text of an element with the user data you specify when placed on a contact form, div, span, link, or image.

 Tag an element as members-only content.
-Add the following attribute to content to members-only content.
+Add the following attribute to members-only content.
 You can find the contentID on your Memberships page after you create a membership with members-only content.

 Hide content from all active members.